aebdigital/carflow_reservation_system/PUBLIC_API_README.md

 ### 14. Verify Discount Code
 **POST** `/users/:email/verify-discount`

-Verify if a discount code (zľavový kód) is valid for a specific tenant.
-This endpoint can be used for real-time validation when users enter discount codes.
+Verify if a discount code is valid for a specific tenant and optionally calculate the discount amount.

 **Parameters:**
 - `email` (string, required): User's email to identify tenant